Book an appointment

 Our clinics are fragrance-free spaces.
 Thank you for not wearing any of the following during your visit: cologne, after-shave lotion, perfume, perfumed hand lotion, fragranced hair products, and/or similar products.
 Our chemically sensitive co-workers and clients thank you.

 1. If we have booked an in-clinic appointment with you and you are experiencing respiratory symptoms, we ask you to wear a medical mask for your entire visit.
-We will provide you with a medical grade mask up on entry to the clinic.
+We will provide you with a medical grade mask up on entry to the clinic if it’s needed.
 If you do not have respiratory symptoms, you are not required to wear a mask but you more than welcome to.

 Supply/Medication Pick Up